Our Team

 After growing up on a dairy farm in Germany, Dietmar Detering earned his Ph.D. in political science in 1999 at Münster University.
 He then moved to New York City and built an online event publishing business (EventMe!
 Inc.), which he sold in 2021.
 He has served in volunteer leadership roles with several community organizations while raising two daughters with his wife.
 Passionate about environmental protection since he was a teenager, Dietmar started focusing on nuclear power advocacy in 2018.
 Besides his activities in New York, he is also a member of Germany’s Nuklearia group.

-Eric has been a web designer for professionals & small businesses for over 10 years.
-His interest in using innovative technology to address environmental issues has led him to invest in venture capital funds focused on resource efficiency.
-In addition, he has become involved in local, grassroots groups in New York City focused on finding bipartisan solutions to various social problems.
+Eric Dawson previously worked as a web designer for professionals & small businesses before transitioning to sustainable investing and political commentary.
+His interest in using innovative technology to address environmental issues has led him to invest in venture capital funds focused on energy and resource efficiency.
+In addition, he has become involved in local, grassroots political groups in New York City focused on finding bipartisan solutions to various social problems.

 Isuru Seneviratne

-Isuru is a rigorous finance professional with two decades’ experience in investment diligence, policy advocacy, and sustainable business development.
-Since 2024, he works with the multidisciplinary team at LucidCatalyst to solve the energy and climate challenges at scale and speed, while enhancing business and social prosperity.
-Isuru advocates for durable and effective climate policies and reliable and affordable energy systems.
+Isuru Seneviratne is a rigorous finance professional with two decades’ experience in investment diligence, policy advocacy, and sustainable business development.
+Since 2024, he is working with the multidisciplinary team at LucidCatalyst to solve energy and climate challenges at scale and speed.
+Isuru advocates for durable and effective climate policies and reliable and affordable energy systems that enhance business and social prosperity.
 He founded Radiant Value Management in 2015 to pursue undervalued opportunities spanning energy resources and technology.
 He has a Master’s in Sustainability from Harvard Extension School and the Fundamentals of Sustainability Accounting accreditation from Sustainability Accounting Standards Board (IFRS Foundation).

 Bhumi Sharma